 We use Google Analytics which uses internal cookies allowing the generation of reports on the interactions of visitors with the DSM Websites.
-These cookies are used to stock information which does not allow the personal identification of internauts.
+These cookies used to stock information collect personal data linked to you activity on the Website.
 These cookies record a unique, encrypted user name, used to generate statistical data on the way in which the visitor uses the website.
-Under no circumstances do they allow you to be identified, neither during your visit, nor during analysis of the data.

 Do we use third-party cookies?

 Yes, in addition to Google Analytics, the DSM Websites utilize certain services proposed by third-party websites.
 More particularly, these include:

 - Sharing buttons (LinkedIn, Twitter, Facebook, Email) ;

 - Videos shown on the DSM Websites (YouTube) ;

 - Captchas to verify that you are not a bot (Google).

 These features use third-party cookies posed directly by their services.
 We strive to identify those cookies so that you may decide whether or not to accept them.
 Should you refuse them, it is possible that you will no longer be able to access those services and certain pages on the DSM Websites may not work properly or no longer be accessible.
 You may indicate your preferences as indicated below.

 You may control or delete cookies directly on the DSM Websites by clicking on the icon at the bottom right of your screen.